lfresnog/Notes.js/README.md

 # Notes.js
-<%= octicon "book" %>
+:notebook_with_decorative_cover:
  Programme write in JS, that add, read and remove simple notes.